KonstantinLackner/CodeDraw/INTRODUCTION.md

 ## Images in CodeDraw

 Images in CodeDraw can be handled with the CodeDrawImage class.
-CodeDrawImages work very similarly to the CodeDraw class, they just don't have a window attached to them.
+CodeDrawImages work similarly to the CodeDraw class, they simply don't have a window attached to them.

 To draw images to the CodeDraw window you must first load the image into your program.
 This can be done with the *CodeDrawImage.fromFile* function.